apache/gravitino/rfc/rfc-3/Transaction-implementation-on-kv.md

 | :------- |-------|------------|
 | v0.1     | Qi Yu | 21/11/2023 |

 ## Background

 Currently, our storage layer heavily relies on the transaction mechanism provided by key-value storage backend such as RocksDB to ensure reliability.
-However, some key-value pair databases do not support transaction operations, making it challenging for Gravitino to adapt to other
-KV databases such as Redis, Cassandra, Hbase, and so on.
+However, some key-value pair databases do not support transaction operations, making it challenging for Apache Gravitino to adapt to other KV databases such as Redis, Cassandra, Hbase, and so on.

 To make gravitino adapt different key-value stores, we need to eliminate transactional dependency and come up with alternative solutions.